casper-network/casper-protocol-release/README.md

 must match the version used for staging directory.

 `config-example.toml` is the default configuration with a location to drop in the node's IP address to create a `config.toml` file on the server.
-This is done automatically with the `config_from_example.sh` script distributed with `casper-node-launcher` packages.
+This is done automatically with the `node_util.py` script distributed with `casper-node-launcher` packages.
 The big change needed for this with a new network is the known_address list which should have some or all of the genesis node IPs.